ovh/docs/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-gb.md

 > Since October 6th, 2022 our service "Failover IP" is named [Additional IP](https://www.ovhcloud.com/en-gb/network/additional-ip/).
 This renaming has no effect on its technical features.
 >

+> [!primary]
+>
+> We introduced in 2024 Additionnal IPv6 that you can configure with vRack, please follow this guide [Configuring an IPv6 block in a vRack](https://help.ovhcloud.com/csm/en-dedicated-servers-configure-an-ipv6-in-a-vrack?id=kb_article_view&sysparm_article=KB0062838) in order to configure it.
+>

 ## Objective

 Additional IP addresses can be moved between the services you use.
 This provides an advantage since you can maintain your IP reputation, your SEO and improve the continuity of service of your applications and systems.